Book a computer including printing

 What will I need when I arrive to use a computer and what can I expect when I visit the library?

-You will need your library card and 4 digit PIN with you in order to log in to the computer.
+You will need your library card number and 4 digit PIN with you in order to log in to the computer.

 As we are maintaining social distance and Covid 19 safe conditions there will be minimal contact with staff.